github188/GIT/readme.txt

-create a new branch.named "dev".
+create a new branch.named "dev". this is master.